gvwilson/sensibleadventures/nardica/nardica.md

 "What's it saying?"
 Iffy whispered loudly, unconsciously backing up to put some distance between herself and the battered old machine.
 Like the rest of the world,
-Halley only tolerated free bots because they needed their labor.
-There were too many stories of bots being driven mad by malware left over from the war for people to ever truly trust something as big as French Henry.
+Halley tolerated free bots because they needed their labor, but there were too many stories of machines being driven mad by malware left over from the war for people to ever truly trust something as big as French Henry.

 But Wales didn't seem bothered in the least.